This article tells you how to add and rearrange multimedia content in your Teachable courses.

 Uploading Video Captions

-Owners and authors can upload video captions, also known as subtitles, to your Teachable lecture videos:
+Owners and authors can upload video captions, also known as subtitles, to your Teachable lecture videos.
+Schools on the Free and Basic plan can upload one subtitle file, while Schools on the Professional plan and upwards can upload multiple subtitle files.

 - Log into your Teachable school.